pytexas/2024/docs/schedule/talks.md

 Bringing structure to chaotic, heterogeneous data is critical for fueling effective applications.
 This talk will show how to leverage LangChain in a Python application to take assorted file types and build a unified knowledge graph stored in a Neo4j database.<br><br>Key takeaways will include:<br> - How to ingest/import varied data file types<br> - Structuring/organizing data into a graph database<br> - Using Langchain, GraphQL, or Cypher to use this data

-<iframe width="560" height="315" src="https://www.youtube.com/embed/XvzdY0mvikg?si=JfVGqIXZQwy83Yz4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XvzdY0mvikg?si=JfVGqIXZQwy83Yz4" title="Anarchy to Order - Organizing assorted data with Python and LLMs (Jason Koo) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Jason Koo**